 Most photodetectors such as photodiodes, phototransistors, CCD sensors and phototubes produce a signal current which is more or less proportional to the incident optical power.
 However, even in the absence of any light input, there is often some tiny amount of DC current, which one calls the dark current.
-An also possible fluctuating thermal current with zero mean value is usually not called a dark current.
+An additional fluctuating current with zero mean value, caused by thermal fluctuations, is usually not called a dark current.

 For many applications, the dark current is totally negligible, but in some cases it matters – for example, when extremely small optical powers need to be detected.
 One may in principle subtract the dark current from the obtained signal either with analog electronics or with software, but that works only to a limited extent because the dark current can be substantially temperature-dependent (see below), and it also exhibits shot noise.